- October 19, 2021

 To the greenhorn, the word “VPN” may sound quite ambiguous and technically bizarre.
-Many a novice would rather opt to evade it, instead of getting enmeshed in the whole gamut of the onerous cerebral task of wrestling with the technical jargon, in an effort to decipher the comprehensive meaning of VPN.
+Many a novice would opt to evade it instead of getting enmeshed in the whole gamut of the onerous cerebral task of wrestling with the technical jargon to decipher the comprehensive meaning of VPN.

 Notwithstanding, the word“VPN” sounds humongous, but the meaning is quite simple and easy to understand.
-This article will particularly be useful to beginners and the uninitiated, as we set out to explain in its most rudimentary and simplified form, the meaning of VPN and all that has to do with the acronym.
-Therefore, you’ll come across in this article:
+This article will particularly be useful to beginners and the uninitiated as we set out to explain in its most rudimentary and simplified form, the meaning of VPN and all that it has to do with the acronym.
+Therefore, you’ll come across this article:

 - The meaning of VPN